lenddoefl/ews-client-node/README.md

 ## Usage
 ### Applicant Journey API
 To send requests to the Applicant Journey API use the `ajApiClient` class.
-The ajApiClient constructor has two main properties:
+The ajApiClient constructor has four main properties:

 - `hostname`: is the hostname of the API service (e.g., `uat-external.eflglobal.com`).
 - `APIKey`: is the object with three values from `identifier.txt`, `decryption.key`, `encryption.key` files.
+- `auth`: is the object with two values (`authToken` and `reqToken`) which are obtained from the login.
+- `uid`: is the value uid which are obtained from the startSession.
+You also can this value with help `getUid` function of ajApiClient after call startSession.

 The `identifier.txt`, `decryption.key` and `encryption.key` files can be found in the API Key archive downloaded from the EFL Webapp.
 Contact EFL Support for more information.